July 15, 2023

 4. Focusing on the present — Keeping your mind on the present can help stop your brain from wandering thoughts that can create feelings of stress and fear.

-Following these tips can help to combat anxiety and can ultimately help you feel better.
 As always, you can refer your residents that are feeling anxious or if you are feeling anxious, you can call us today.
 We are here to help!